TurDan/Library/README.md

 # Library
 Small web application that allows you to add/edit and remove favourite books.

-To do list: it will be possible to create account and log in in the future

 Tech Stack:  Java, Maven, IntelliJ, Hibernate, Spring Data

 I used that application to prepare my speech for junior java developers at the conference- I placed in database usefull book titles for the beginners